Kia Tigers

-Kia Tigers (KIA 타이거즈) are a South Korean professional baseball team founded in 1982 and based in the southwestern city of Gwangju.
+The Kia Tigers (KIA 타이거즈) are a South Korean professional baseball team founded in 1982 and based in the southwestern city of Gwangju.
 Until 2001, they were known as the Haitai Tigers.
-The Tigers are a members of the KBO League and are the most successful team in Korean baseball, having won the national Korean Series championship 11 times with a perfect 11–0 record.
+The Tigers are members of the KBO League and are the most successful team in Korean baseball, having won the Korean Series championship twelve times with a perfect 12–0 record.
 Their home stadium is Gwangju-Kia Champions Field in Gwangju.

 After the success of the 1980s and 1990s, the fortunes of the team began to turn, resulting in them finishing bottom of the league for the first time in 2005, and again in 2007.
-In 2009, however, Kia Tigers won the 2009 KBO season and 2009 Korean Series.
+In 2009, however, the Tigers won the 2009 KBO season and the 2009 Korean Series.

+During the 1980s and 1990s, the team was heavily associated with the Liberal pro-democracy politics of their home region of Honam.
+As a result, they developed a rivalry with the Samsung Lions of the conservative Yeongnam region.

 History

+1980s

 Haitai Tigers was the third professional baseball team to be created in South Korea, after the OB Bears and MBC Chungyong.
 They were founded on January 30, 1982, with 14 players.
 Kim Dong-yeob, the first manager of the team, was fired after just one month, and Jo Chang-soo took over his position and led the team to a record of 38–42.
 Due to the lack of position players, many players in the league both pitched and batted.
 Kim Seong-han, for instance, had a record of ten wins and led the league in RBIs with 69 the first year.

 In 1983, Haitai hired Kim Eung-ryong as manager, who had studied baseball in the United States (and had managed Haitai's amateur baseball team from 1964 to 1981).
 He eventually led the team to its first championship in 1983.
 The Tigers won the Korean Series 4–0–1 against MBC Chungyong.
 Although the team did not make it to the playoffs for the next two years, it set the foundation for the golden years to come by signing in future stars Lee Soon-cheol, Sun Dong-yeol, and Kim Seong-han.

 Bang Soo-won pitched the first no-hitter in Korean baseball history in 1984 against the Sammi Superstars.

 Under manager Kim Eung-ryong in the years 1983 to 1997, the Tigers won nine championships, never losing a Korean Series during that span.
 In 1986, the Tigers finished in second place in the pennant race with a team ERA of 2.86 and a batting average of .272, to go straight to the Korean Series against the Samsung Lions.
 They went on to win their second Korean Series 4–1.

 Until 1989, the Haitai Tigers won once more against the Samsung Lions and twice against the Binggrae Eagles to complete four consecutive Korean Series wins.
 Kim Jung-soo, Kim Joon-hwan, Moon Hye-soo, and Park Chul-woo respectively were named MVPs of each series.